Skip to Content

 6. Arrange a Meeting with the School

-After the evaluation, the 504 coordinator will likely want to meet with you to discuss your child’s needs in more depth and let you know if they think a 504 plan is the right solution to their learning challenges.
+After the evaluation, the 504 coordinators will likely want to meet with you to discuss your child’s needs in more depth and let you know if they think a 504 plan is the right solution to their learning challenges.

 This is a good opportunity for you to ask additional questions about what the plan entails or how the school is going to support your child.

-Make a list of questions you have, and accommodation ideas you think will benefit your child so you don’t forget anything important at the meeting.
+Make a list of questions you have and accommodation ideas you think will benefit your child so you don’t forget anything important at the meeting.

 It can feel overwhelming sitting around a table with the school staff, especially if your child regularly encounters behavior challenges.
-You can bring an advocate with you, if you feel like you need one to help you in advocating for your child.
+You can bring an advocate with you if you feel like you need one to help you in advocating for your child.

 7. Collaborate and Create a Plan